binarykitchen/find-remove/README.md

 recursively finds files by filter options from a start directory onwards and deletes these. useful if you want to clean up a directory in your node.js app.

+you can filter by extensions, names, level in directory structure and file creation date yeah!

 ## installation

 to install find-delete, use [npm](http://github.com/isaacs/npm):